 As we move further into the 21st century, people are living longer than their ancestors.
 According to the Administration on Aging (a division of the Department of Health and Human Services), North Americans reaching age 65 have an average life expectancy of an additional 18.8 years (20.0 years for females and 17.3 years for males).
 In comparison, the average life expectancy for Americans in 1960 was 73 years.
 As the aging population grows, the medical community becomes more involved in the science of aging and more adept at treating and helping to prevent various conditions.
-As I’ve always maintained – it’s not about anti-aging, rather optimal-aging.
+An important distinction to make is that it’s not about anti-aging per se, rather optimal-aging.
 Let’s work with our bodies and optimize the capability to live as long with as high quality of living as possible.

 Let’s face it, we all have stress in our lives – and it’s not likely going away anytime soon.
 That being said, some stress is actually a good thing.
 However, like many things, too much of a good thing = bad thing.
 In many instances finances, work, relationships, health, etc. can all add up and surpass our tipping point at times.
-With the fast pace of our living today stressors can become overwhelming very fast – thus chronically elevating levels of inflammatory hormones and chemicals in our body that accelerate degeneration and aging.
-Some simple ways to manage these stressors (without quitting your job and moving to sunny island in the Caribbean…) include meditation and deep breathing.
+With the fast pace of our living today stressors can become overwhelming very fast.
+This in turn can elevate levels of inflammatory hormones and chemicals in our body that accelerate degeneration and aging.
+Some simple ways to manage these stressors include meditation and deep breathing.
 There are many ways to do these exercises.
 Simply taking 10-15 consecutive deep breaths at 3-4x each day has been shown to reduce cortisol levels, and you can do this while at work, walking, in a meeting, etc. An added benefit to those already strapped for time, this requires no down time!
 Breeeeeaaaathe and enjoy…